Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Geometric data structures

 \subsection{Minimum Spanning Trees}

-Minimum Spanning trees are fundamental structures used in the study of graphs.
-For us, they are useful because the edges are the 1-simplices that correspond to deaths of degree-0 homology classes in the Vietoris-Rips filtration.
+Minimum Spanning Trees are fundamental structures used in the study of graphs.
+The first algorithm for computing a minimum spanning tree was developed by Bor\r{u}vka in order to find an efficient electrical coverage of Moravia \cite{boruvka1926prispevek}.
+Other commonly used algorithms for computing the minimum spanning tree include Prim's algorithm \cite{prim1957shortest}, actually first invented by Vojtech Jarnik \cite{jarnik1930jistem} and Kruskal's Algorithm \cite{kruskal1956shortest}.
+For us, minimum spanning trees are useful because the edges are the 1-simplices that correspond to deaths of degree-0 homology classes in the Vietoris-Rips filtration.
 We briefly go over the definition of a minimum spanning tree and state some results about their relation to Vietoris-Rips persistent homology.
-Whilst we will be working in the context of Euclidean point clouds, these results hold for arbitrary finite metric spaces.
-As in Definition \ref{lune-function}, let $\vr_{\infty}^{1}(X)$ be the set of $1$-simplices in $\vr_{\infty}(X)$ and, in a similar fashion, let $\vr_{\infty}^{0}(X)$ be the set of $0$-simplices in $\vr_{\infty}(X)$.
+Whilst we work in the context of Euclidean point-clouds, these results hold for arbitrary point-clouds.
+In what follows, recall that $\spx{1}(\Vr_{\infty}(X))$ denotes the set of $1$-simplices in $\Vr_{\infty}(X)$ and, in a similar fashion, $\spx{0}(\Vr_{\infty}(X))$ denotes the set of $0$-simplices in $\Vr_{\infty}(X)$.